jjok/my-mopidy-setup/README.md

 The Mopidy version and all extensions to be installed are defined in `requirements.txt`.

-I have music files in `~/music` that I mount into the container.
+I have music files in `~/music` that I mount into the Mopidy container.

 Build